• Skip to primary navigation

 • If serving to someone with celiac disease, be sure to purchase certified gluten-free rolled oats!
 It would also be wise to verify the white chocolate chips purchased are also gf.

-Oatmeal Cranberry White Chocolate Cookies Tips
+White Chocolate Cranberry Oatmeal Cookies Tips

 Get Your Cookies to All Be the Same Size by Using a Cookie Scoop!
 While not a necessity, a cookie scoop is a super helpful tool that I use a lot in my kitchen.
 I like to use a small cookie scoop for this oatmeal cranberry walnut cookies recipe.
 This is probably the cookie scoop I use most often when making cookies (it’s what I use for Peanut Butter Blossoms, Chocolate Crinkles, and Death by Chocolate Cookies too!).
 If you love those extra large bakery-style cookies, you can use a large cookie scoop.
 If you do this, you will need to add a few minutes to your baking time.